Tired of sitting in PDs that waste your time?

 Professional Development Workshop Topics:

-- How to Support your Students with ADHD through Compassion in the Classroom.
+- How to Support Students with ADHD through Classroom Connection.

 - Drug and Alcohol Abuse Prevention through Connection, Vulnerability, and Authenticity in the Classroom.